 How do I choose the right connector?

-You’re going to need to make sure you can actually connect the lavalier microphone to your recording setup.
-A wired lavalier microphone typically has a 3.5mm jack output to connect directly to your device.
-This setup is the cheapest and easiest to use for beginners, but it means the length of your cable limits you.
+You’ll need to make sure you can actually connect the lavalier microphone to your recording setup.
+A wired lavalier microphone typically has a 3.5mm jack output that allows you to connect directly to your device.
+This setup is the cheapest and easiest to use for beginners, but it limits you due to the length of your cable.

 A wireless lavalier uses a transmitter and receiver to send the audio signal from the microphone into your recording device.
 Often, lavalier microphones are bundled with the transmitter pack, but you can also buy each piece separately.
 You’ll need to make sure the connection type matches up with your transmitter, as it could be 3.5mm, USB-C, XLR, or mini-XLR.